â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 • Revised the whole guide for simplification and amendment of content in light of recent updates.

-• Addition of section 7 to clarify that Clarifications do not constitute an official decision by the FTA and is, therefore, not subject to the dispute resolution process.
+• Addition of section 7 to clarify that Clarifications do not constitute an official decision by the FTA and are, therefore, not subject to the dispute resolution process.

 June 2023